The KonMari Method is more than just decluttering and tyding up your home, it can also inspire you to achieve the goals in your life.

 If you’ve never heard of Marie Kondo or The KonMari Method, Here’s a quick synopsis:

 Marie Kondo wrote the best-seller The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing.
 She takes you through the journey of decluttering by category and tidying up your home.
+If you’d like your own copy, it’s $9.69 on Amazon!

 You can also watch the KonMari Method in action on Netflix.
 Search Marie Kondo and you’ll find the first season available now!